fjdu/rac-2d/README.md

 Recently we have submitted a paper that has used this code.
 This paper is currently under review.

-You may contact me at fujun.du at gmail.com or fdu at umich.edu.
+You are welcome to contact me at fujun.du at gmail.com or fdu at umich.edu.

 ## Install